esl/MongooseIM/doc/configuration/general.md

 * **Example:** `max_fsm_queue = 5000`

 When specified, will terminate certain processes (e.g. client handlers) that have more messages accumulated in the queue than the specified limit, to prevent resource exhaustion.
-This option is set for C2S, outgoing S2S and component connections and can be overridden for particular `s2s` or `service` listeners in their configurations. **Use with caution!**
+This option is set for outgoing S2S connections and can be overridden for particular `s2s` listeners in their configurations. **Use with caution!**

 ### `general.domain_certfile`
 * **Syntax:** array of TOML tables with the following mandatory content: